bartmichu/opensuse-zabbix-userparams/README.md

   There are running services which still use files and libraries deleted or updated by recent upgrades.
 They should be restarted to benefit from the latest updates.

-- System reboot is required
+- System reboot is needed

   The reboot-needed flag was set by a previous update or install of a core library or service.
 This flag indicates that reboot is required to ensure that your system benefits from these updates.